How does religious faith affect our psychological health and wellbeing?

 At Vision Psychology, we have a number of psychologists and counsellors with an understanding of the importance of your religious beliefs – such as Sharyn Jones.
 They can provide a safe space for you to voice your issues and ask the difficult questions without fear of judgement, and help with evidence-based techniques so you can gain clarity around whatever is troubling you.

-To book an appointment with the best psychologist or counsellor for your needs, call our friendly reception staff at Vision Psychology Mt Gravatt on (07) 3088 5422 and advise them of any special requirements (eg a Christian therapist).
+To book an appointment with the best psychologist or counsellor for your needs, call our friendly reception staff at Vision Psychology Wishart on (07) 3088 5422 and advise them of any special requirements (eg a Christian therapist).